nathanmarz/specter-wiki/List-of-Macros.md

 `select-impl` must be of the form `(select* [this structure next-fn] body)`.
 It should return the result of calling `next-fn` on whatever transformation the navigator applies to `structure`.

 `transform-impl` must be of the form `(transform* [this structure next-fn] body)`.
 It should find the result of calling `nextfn` on whatever transformation the navigator applies to `structure`.
-Then it should return the result of reconstructing the original structure with the results of the `nextfn` call.
+Then it should return the result of reconstructing the original structure using the results of the `nextfn` call.

 See also [nav](#nav)